sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 range itself) doesn't yet need an annotation (although it will later) as it is a transparent block.
 This region will be bounded by vertical lines, and these will be surrounded by shaded regions which will stretch to the extent of the chart.

+{% img center /images/2013-01-11-simple-range-selector-annotations.png 350 %}

 Each of these 4 annotations will be an ivar so we can update their size and position when required:

 {% codeblock ShinobiRangeAnnotationManager.m lang:objc %}